We design sounds that make harmonica players sound great.

 If you want a set of outstanding basic acoustic and electric blues setups, with a wide range of tough amped tones and enough FX in the mix to work for rock, all in one stage-ready package, check out our patchsets for Fender Mustang series v.2 amps.

-If you want a big set of basic blues and acoustic setups PLUS a wide range of effected sounds for rock, check out our patchsets for Digitech RPs.
+If you want a big set of basic blues and acoustic setups PLUS a wide range of effected sounds for rock that you can plug into any PA, recording console, or keyboard amp for instant setup with a one-stop shop for harp, check out our patchsets for Digitech RPs.

 If you want the same kind of approach that you hear in the Digitech patchsets, and you want it to run on batteries, check out our patchset for the Zoom G3.